genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/03_clustering/clusters.md

 sidebar_position: 1

 ---
-The Genesis Low Code Platform is highly resilient and easy to cluster for a High Availability (HA) setup.
+The Genesis low-code platform is highly resilient and easy to cluster for a High Availability (HA) setup.
 This area takes you through the steps required to establish a HOT-HOT setup.

 ## Pre-requisites